Table of Contents

 A few well-reviewed services include:

-This post was last updated by Alex Brenon.
+This post was last updated on by Alex Brenon.

 - How to Add Closed Captions & Subtitles to HTML5 Videos 3PlayMedia